osazuwamatthewogbebor/fintech-ledger-engine/README.md

 **3. The balance is checked while the lock is held (state layer).** With the rows locked, the engine sums the account's entries and checks the result.
-Normal accounts can't go negative — if they would, the whole transaction rolls back.
+Normal accounts can't go negative' if they would, the whole transaction rolls back.
 Accounts configured as clearing accounts are allowed to.

 Doing the balance check *inside* the lock is what makes it meaningful.
 Check